 The Collapse

-In 2008, the worst recession the housebuilding industry had ever seen nearly finished us.
-We exhausted every cash reserve and fought the banks simply to survive.
-Despite having assets well in excess of borrowings, they wanted to close us down.
+In 2008, the worst recession the housebuilding industry had seen nearly finished us.
+We burned through every reserve and fought the banks just to survive.

-We survived — just.
-We pivoted away from development and focused on contracting, partnering with housing associations and combining their funding with our delivery capability.
-We rebuilt the business to £12–14 million turnover.
+We adapted — moving away from development into contracting — and rebuilt the business to £12–14 million turnover.

-And then in 2015, Court Homes — the company my father founded in 1969 — went under.
+And then in 2015, Court Homes — the company my father founded in 1969 — collapsed.

 From the outside, a company going bust looks like a business problem.
-From the inside, it’s anguish.
+From the inside, it’s something else entirely.

 Taking Responsibility